OGResearch-Workshops/banco-central-do-brasil---iris/README.md

 ## Preliminary program

-The workshop is organized in daily three-hour sessions over two weeks
+The workshop will be organized in a total of ten three-hour daily sessions within the weeks of May 9–13 and May 16–20, 2022.

 * The main topics will be first introduced at a basic theoretical/conceptual level
 * The practical illustrations will be based on a variety of actual models and data

-### Week 1
+### Week 1: May 9–13, 2022

 #### Monday